larowlan/menu_block/README.txt

   title will be the title for the parent menu item of the specified level.
 If this option is checked, the block title will be a link to that menu item.

+Administrative title
+  To help identify the block on the administer blocks page, you can specify a unique title to be used on that page.
+If blank, the regular title will be used.

 Parent item
   First select the menu.
 Then select the parent item from that menu.
 The tree of links will only contain children of the selected parent item.